Busy tornado season projected across the southern U.S. this spring

 The bottom line

-All told, indications are for a busy tornado season, especially early on in the South, particularly across east Texas and Oklahoma, Arkansas, Mississippi, Alabama, Tennessee, and Georgia.
+All told, indications are for a busy tornado season, especially early on in the South, particularly across East Texas and Oklahoma, Arkansas, Mississippi, Alabama, Tennessee and Georgia.

 Some publications have run articles comparing this year to the historic and deadly season of 2011, something that Allen says is “very premature.”